lynnnduta/Phase-1-project/README.md

 #### By *Lynn Nduta Wainaina*

 ## Description
-HTTP Cats is a  project aimed at providing a visual representation of various HTTP status codes using cat images
+HTTP Cats is a  project that provides a visual representation of various HTTP status codes using cat images.
+Each status code has a different cat image, making it easy to understand and remember the meaning behind the codes.
 ## Installation
 You use git clone to be able to download the documents in the GitHub